dreibh/system-tools/README.md

 - Delete network interface mapping (only on request by option, see below),
 - Updating package and file search caches,
 - Updating firmware,
-- Trimming SSDs and virual storage.
+- Trimming SSDs and virtual storage.

 ## Binary Package Installation